junusheva/ips-arch-project/Readme.md

 4. If everything works, and you got a speed-up, write a `Readme_Student_Part_4.md` file.
 Throughout your work, you should be keeping notes about your development process.
-What I would like to see is: how you implemented your functionality, what kind of speed-up you got, and challenges you experienced.
+What I would like to see is: how you implemented your functionality, what kind of speed-up you got, and the challenges you experienced.
 Here, you can also clearly document your reference materials.